princomp/princomp.github.io/source/projects/character_creator/description.md

----
-title: Project Description
----

-# Project 2 Description
+# Description

-Below is the combined descriptions of each phase of project 2.
+Below is the combined descriptions of each phase of the "Character creation" project.
 If working through this project for the first time, it is encouraged to work on one phase at a time, ensuring your execution of the project is correct by comparing with our solution before moving on.

-## Project 2 Phase 1
+## Phase 1

 ### Purpose:
 ~ This first project is designed to teach you how to devise, implement, and submit solutions to programming problems.
 As you will be expected to complete projects not only this semester, but throughout your studies, one of our primary goals is to familiarize you with the submission process.
 This task will also ensure that you understand the basic concepts we have been studying thus far.